8 Best Self-Service Analytics Tools In 2024

 • Developer-centric: Ideal for teams comfortable with SQL and coding, Lightdash lets developers craft and tweak dashboards straight from dbt models.

-• Open-Source flexibility: As an open-source tool, Lightdash gives you plenty of room to customize, integrate, and even contribute to its development.
+• Open-Source Flexibility: As an open-source tool, Lightdash gives you plenty of room to customize, integrate, and even contribute to its development.

 The Cons